sushmaakoju/research-experience/faqs.md

 My approach is to focus on authentic professional relationships where contributions are valued and properly attributed from all parties involved.

 ### Q: Do you plan to shift to robotics or other fields outside of language, consciousness, or multimodal perception? <br>
 A: No, I do not plan to move into robotics or Lean programming for theorem provers.
 I have never given consent or confirmation to work on either of these areas.
-I prefer to focus on language understanding, consciousness, multimodal perception, cognitive science, and neuroscience aspects of AI.
+I prefer to focus on Natural Language Understanding, Neurosymbolic Methods, consciousness, multimodal perception, cognitive science, and neuroscience aspects of AI.
 However, I have received coercion to either give up my PhD or change subjects to robotics or Lean programming for theorem provers.

 **My areas of study Natural Language Understanding 360-degree focussed:**
 1. Natural Language Understanding in Deep Learning architectures.